Decoupling of Field Equations in Einstein and Modified Gravity: Decoupling of Gravitational Field Equations

-The above presented method of nonholonomic deformations can be used for decoupling the Einstein equations even some metrics do not possess, in general, any Killing symmetries.
+The above presented method of nonholonomic deformations can be used for decoupling gravitational field equations if some metrics do not possess, in general, any Killing symmetries.
 The generic nonlinear character of such systems of PDE does not allow us to use a principle of superposition of solutions.
-Nevertheless, certain classes of conformal transforms for the v--components of d--metrics and nonholonomic constraints of integral varieties give us the possibility to extend the anholonomic deformation method to ''non--Killing'' vacuum and nonvacuum gravitational interactions.
-In next two subsections, we analyze two possibilities to decouple the Einstein equations for metrics with coefficients depending on all spacetime coordinates.
+Nevertheless, certain classes of conformal transforms for the v--components of d--metrics and nonholonomic constraints of integral varieties give us the possibility to extend the anholonomic deformation method to "non--Killing" vacuum and nonvacuum gravitational interactions.
+In the next two subsections, we analyze two possibilities to decouple the effective Einstein equations for metrics with coefficients depending on all spacetime coordinates.

-\subsubsection{Preserving decoupling under v--conformal transforms}
+\subsection{Preserving decoupling under v--conformal transforms}